-VI.C.1.e)

-attention to fellow and faculty member burnout, depression, and substance use disorder.
+VI.C.1.e) attention to fellow and faculty member burnout, depression, and substance use disorder.
 The program, in partnership with its Sponsoring Institution, must educate faculty members and fellows in identification of the symptoms of burnout, depression, and substance use disorder, including means to assist those who experience these conditions.
 Fellows and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care.
 The program, in partnership with its Sponsoring Institution, must: (Core)

 Background and Intent: Programs and Sponsoring Institutions are encouraged to review materials in order to create systems for identification of burnout, depression, and substance use disorder.
-Materials and more information are available on the Physician Well-being section of the ACGME website (http://www.acgme.org/What-We-Do/Initiatives/Physician-Well-Being).
+Materials and more information are available in Learn at ACGME (https://dl.acgme.org/pages/well-being-tools-resources).